unahouExosite/docs/portals/README.md

 `DELETE /api/portals/v1/data-sources/{data-source-rid}/data`

-This API can delete multiple data points.
-The options below can be included to modify the results of an API call:
+This API deletes data points from a data source.
+The following parameters specify which points to delete:

 * `"starttime"` and `"endtime"` are Unix timestamps that specify the window of time to delete.

-* `"sort"` defines the order in which data points will be deleted.
+* `"sort"` defines how to order the points before applying `"limit"`.
+This affects which points are deleted in the case where there are more than `"limit"` points in the specified time window.

 * `"limit"` sets the maximum number of data points to delete.
-When it specify to `"infinity"`, it means that flush all data points by given window.
+When set to `"infinity"` it will delete all the data points in the given window.

 For more details about these options, see [Get data source data](#get-data-source-data).